 By the end of the session, participants will be able to:

 Participants first review definitions of rape, mental incapacity and physical helplessness.
 A film is screened that includes an interview with a man who committed rape.
-A discussion of the film takes place, focussing on identifying characteristics of high-risk men, strategies for avoiding dangerous situations and options for bystander intervention.
+A discussion of the film takes place, focusing on identifying characteristics of high-risk men, strategies for avoiding dangerous situations and options for bystander intervention.
 The workshop closes by asking participants to commit to ways they can intervene.

-Foubert, J.D., Langhirichsen-Rohling, J., Brasfield, H., & Hill, B (2010).
-Effects of a Rape Awareness Program on College Women: Increasing Bystander Efficacy and Willingness to Intervene.
-Journal of Community Psychology, 38 (7), 813-827. doi: 10.1002/jcop.20397
+Foubert, J.D. & Langhinrichsen-Rohling, J., Brasfield, H., & Hill, B. (2010).
+Effects of a rape awareness program on college women: Increasing bystander efficacy and willingness to intervene.
+Journal of Community Psychology, 38, 813-827.